 Below is a suggested list of clothing and items for your daughter to bring to Camp.
 When packing, remember that campers have their laundry done once each week.
 Campers should pack clothing that is suitable for outdoor activities.
 Any new clothing must be pre-washed.
 Keep in mind that Vermont's mountain air is typically cooler than what might be expected.
-Nighttime temperatures occasionally dip into the 40's, with daytime temperatures ranging from the 60's to the 80's.
+Night time temperatures occasionally dip into the 40's, with daytime temperatures ranging from the 60's to the 80's.
 Therefore, you may wish to pack some warmer clothing to supplement the usual summer wardrobe.

 - We require that all articles of clothing have the camper's name on them. - Laundry is done once a week.
 Pack enough clothing for at least 8 days. - Camp colors are blue and white.
-A shirt of each color is helpful - Linens are provided for International campers - Any item brought to camp which may cause safety concerns will be subject to our policy regarding storage and usage or sent home. - Pets are welcome to visit but no overnights, please.
-See a Director for pick up bags if needed.
+A shirt of each color is helpful - Linens are provided for international campers subject to our policy regarding storage and usage or sent home.